apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 * `convert-singleton-map` (`@YomlSingletonMap`)
   * reads/writes an item as a single-key map where a field value is the key
   * particularly useful when working with a list of items to allow a concise multi-entry map syntax
+  * defaults `.key` and `.value` facilitate working with `rename-...` serializers

 * `config-map-constructor` (`@YomlConfigMapConstructor`)
   * indicates that config key static fields should be scanned and passed in a map to the constructor

+# TODO13 test the above on their own, and then again in a list
+# TODO13 bail out on collision rather than attempt to use "any value" in singleton map
+# TODO13 convert-primitive-to-map
+# TODO13 convert-singleton-maps-in-list
+# TODO13 convert-singleton-map applies to list
+# TODO13 list infers from type
+# TODO13 default-map-values

 ## Implementation notes

+The `Yoml` entry point starts by invoking the `YamlConverter` which holds the input and output objects and instructions in a `YomlContext`, and runs through phases, applying
-We have a `Converter` which runs through phases, running through all `Serializer` instances on each phase.
+`Serializer` instances on each phase.
-Each `Serializer` exposes methods to `read`, `write`, and `document`, and the appropriate method is invoked depending on what the `Converter` is doing.

-A `Serializer` can detect the phase and bail out if it isn't appropriate;
+Each `Serializer` exposes methods to `read`, `write`, and `document`, with the appropriate method invoked depending on what the `Converter` is doing.
+A `Serializer` will typically check the phase and do nothing if it isn't appropriate; or if appropriate, they can:

+* modify the objects in the context
-or they can end the current phase, and/or insert one or more phases to follow the current phase.
+* change the phases (restarting, ending, and/or inserting new ones to follow the current phase)
+* add new serializers (e.g. once the type has been discovered, it may bring new serializers)

-In addition, they use a shared blackboard to store local information and communicate state.
+In addition, they can use a shared blackboard to store local information and communicate state.
-These are the mechanisms by which serializers do the right things in the right order, whilst allowing them to be extended.
+This loosely coupled mechanism gives a lot of flexibility for serializers do the right things in the right order whilst allowing them to be extended, but care does need to be taken.
+(The use of special phases and blackboards makes it easier to control what is done when.)

 The general phases are: